-- Segment Internal Networks to increase the layers of protections between employee personal devices and your agency’s most sensitive assets.
+- Segment Internal Networks to increase the layers of protections between employee personal devices and your firm’s most sensitive assets.
 You want to avoid a “flat” network where a malware infection on one device (ex: employee personal computer connected over VPN) can easily spread across the network to other machines.

-If Requiring Agency-Managed Computers…
+If Your Organization is Requiring Managed Computers…

 - Provide managed computers to all staff that need them.
 Many agencies don’t have laptops for all employees, so your IT team will need to update and distribute whatever “spares” they have, then figure out how to address any inventory shortage.
 One option is to send employees home with their desktop workstations.
 Another is to buy inexpensive laptops to bridge the gap.
-Ensure any machine you send out the door has agency-standard configuration, including hard drive encryption.
+Ensure any machine you send out the door has your firm-standard configuration, including hard drive encryption.

 - Validate that your patch management processes will continue to work for devices not connected to the local network.
 If current patch management processes require computers to be in the office or directly attached to the network, it may be time to find a more robust Remote Monitoring and Management (RMM) system.

 - Endpoint Protection remains critical for off-network devices.
-Make sure your agency uses a high quality, centrally managed endpoint protection product and that you have enough licenses for any new computers.
+Make sure your firm uses a high quality, centrally managed endpoint protection product and that you have enough licenses for any new computers.
 See above for some endpoint protection vendors offering discounts or support during this crisis.

 VPN / RDP Security